 The more you save and the longer the period, the more interest you’ll earn on your balance.
 Savings accounts are usually instant access, notice, or fixed term.

-Instant access accounts are exactly what they sound like – you can withdraw and pay in at any time.
-Notice accounts require you to give a period of notice before you withdraw, typically between 30 and 120 days.
-Fixed-term accounts usually offer higher interest rates than easy access accounts, but you can’t withdraw any of the cash until the fixed period ends, these can be fixed for short periods through to 5 years but the longer the length the higher the interest rate normally is.
+Fixed-term accounts (sometimes also called Business Bonds) usually offer higher interest rates than easy access accounts, but you can’t withdraw any of the cash until the fixed period ends, these can be fixed for short periods through to 5 years but the longer the length the higher the interest rate normally is.

 What are the differences between a business savings account and a business bank account?

 A savings account is designed specifically for depositing money for later, whether you’ll need it in a couple of weeks or a couple of years.
-A current account is for everyday business spending and earning.
+A business current account is for everyday business spending and earning.

 Current accounts don’t usually earn interest on the balance.
 If they do, the rate will often be a lot lower than the rate you’d get with a savings account.

-How to open a business savings account.
+How to open a business savings account?

 You can often apply for a business savings account online, but depending on the account and the provider, you might be restricted to applying over the phone or in person.
-You’ll often need to deposit an amount to open your account, which can range from just £1 to several thousand pounds.

 What interest rates do business savings accounts currently offer?